mnxenakis/NaVCh_Scaling/README.md

 This step ensures the results are neatly stored in a dedicated directory and removes unnecessary temporary files, leaving the workspace organized and ready for further analysis.

-# Single Molecule Scaling Analysis
+# Single Voltage-gated Sodium Channel Protein Molecule Scaling Analysis

 Now we are prepared to execute our main function locally, i.e., within the `<PDB_code>` directory.
 Run the main_scaling.py script: